abstra-app/creator-docs/README.md

 ### Security by default

-The Abstra team makes all the necessary effort to make your project secure and compliant with all the actual rules, good practices, and regulamentation.
+The Abstra team is dedicated to securing your project in compliance with rules, regulations and standards using industry best practices.

 #### Private Cloud